Settlement Information for Newcomers

 For more information:

-The Provincial Health Services Authority provides free interpretation services in over 150 languages.
-The services include: onsite spoken language interpreting for immigrant and refugee populations, remote interpreting by phone or video conference for immigrant and refugee populations, and online booking, schedule changes and reporting.
+The Provincial Health Services Authority provides free interpretation services in over 200 languages.
+The services include: on-site interpreting (Lower Mainland only); virtual health visit interpreting (e.g. Zoom); video remote interpreting (e.g. using iPad); and over the phone interpreting.
 The services are provided to health-care professionals who work for any agency or service under the BC health authorities.
 Doctors and other health care professionals are not required to use the interpreting service and they might not even don’t know that these services exist.
 You should consider mentioning the interpreting services to your doctor or health care provider if you need this service.

 For more information: